Black Bean and Bacon Flautas + Video

 - 30 corn tortillas

-- Avocado crema or salsa of your choice
+- avocado and tomatillo salsa, or salsa of your choice

 - In a large pan, over medium-low heat, add the bacon.
 Cook until lightly crispy, about 3 minutes per side.
 Remove the bacon, chop, and set aside.
 Reserve bacon grease.